Cultivating compassion

 Anonymity and trust

-In high school I was the classic overachiever, excelling in school and sports while also caring for my siblings when my mom was suffering from a disabling depression.
+Anonymity and trust In high school I was the classic overachiever, excelling in school and sports while also caring for my siblings when my mom was suffering from a disabling depression.
 A neighbor in recovery suggested that I try out Al-Anon, so I went, but only a few times.
-I was sure Al-Anon wasn’t for me.
-Since neither…
+I was sure Al-Anon wasn’t for…

 I still need a program